PicaSwap/WCSPR/README.md

 Any operation that ends with this contract holding Wrapped Casper is prohibited.

-1. `deposit` Casper in this contract to receive Wrapped Casper (wcspr), which implements the ERC20 standard. wcspr is interchangeable with Casper in a 1:1 basis.
+1. `deposit` Casper in this contract to receive Wrapped Casper (WCSPR), which implements the ERC20 standard.
+WCSPR is interchangeable with Casper in a 1:1 basis.

-2. `withdraw` Casper from this contract by unwrapping wcspr from your wallet.
+2. `withdraw` Casper from this contract by unwrapping WCSPR from your wallet.

 ## Interaction